-Roku is a company that makes a family of media-streaming devices that all run the Roku software (the latest version is Roku OS 9.2).
-The name means “six” in Japanese because Roku is the sixth company launched by the founder, Anthony Wood.
-The company’s first product — the Roku DVP — was launched in 2008 and it has been releasing new versions of its hardware and software on a regular basis ever since.
+Roku is a company that makes a family of media-streaming devices that all run the Roku software.
+The name means “six” in Japanese because Roku is the sixth company launched by its founder, Anthony Wood.
+The company launched its first product — the Roku DVP — in 2008 and has been releasing new versions of its hardware and software on a regular basis ever since.

 Unlike home theater PCs, game consoles, or other internet-connected devices, Roku streaming media players have always focused on providing a dead-simple way to access streaming video and audio content on a TV.
 Whether it’s Netflix, YouTube, Amazon Prime Video, or hundreds of other services, a Roku device lets you watch them all — plus a huge variety of specialized “channels” that stream everything else from the spiritual to the strange.

 Today, Roku offers an array of products, including multiple versions of the classic streaming platform, smart TVs with Roku streaming software built-in, soundbars, speakers, the Roku Channel for live TV viewing, and more.
 Recently, Roku announced the release of its latest version of its operating system, Roku OS 11, with some fun new features that we’ll get into below.

 Is it a device or is it software?